-The Protestors demonstrated against the Japanese occupation (Samil means "three-one," signifying third month, first day) which occurred in 1910, depriving Koreans of many freedoms.
+On 1 March 1919 (Samil means "three-one," signifying third month, first day), protesters demonstrated against the Japanese occupation which began in 1910, depriving Koreans of many freedoms.

-the March 1 movement was a turning point; an estimated 2 million people took to the streets in peaceful demonstrations and a Declaration of Independence was read at a rally in Seoul.
+The March 1 movement was a turning point; an estimated two million people took to the streets in peaceful demonstrations and a Declaration of Independence was read at a rally in Seoul.

 Independence leaders formed a provisional government abroad.

 The date was designated a day of national commemoration in 1946, a year after Korea gained its independence, and became a national holiday in 1949.

 The Day is marked by the reading of the 1919 Declaration of Independence at Pagoda Park in Seoul.